-The wine has a lot to live up to, the previous years having been enjoyed and highly rated by the same panel not to mention the accolade for the 2014 when chosen as one of the world’s best premium rosés in Decanter magazine.
+The wine has a lot to live up to, the previous years having been enjoyed and highly rated by the same panel not to mention the accolade for an earlier vintage when chosen as one of the world’s best premium rosés in Decanter magazine.
 It was up there with the Ott’s, Léoube and D’Esclans of this world, all wines which the RW tasters know well.

 There was accord from all four tasters that the colour was great and the aroma lovely, fruity and fragrant, but no time was wasted before trying the wine.
 The first conclusion was that it was very good for drinking on its own.
 An initial sense of lightness merging into a well balanced complexity delivering much more flavour than the pale colour would at first suggest.
 Real flavour followed by a fruity and flavoursome finish.
 Very high end Provencal and wonderful, one taster commenting that she found it “cool, bright and fresh with a taste which just glides around the mouth.”

 Likewise, it was thoroughly enjoyed with food and would be well paired with any Mediterranean dish or similar.
 Surprisingly there was still some wine left to accompany the quite sweet desert of small fresh apricot halves in juice, over a bed of hand crushed meringue crumbs, contrasting well and becoming fruitier as it warmed in the glass.

 The Rose-wine.com tasters obviously enjoy Rosé and find it exciting that the appearance and taste of well made wines vary each year with an expert winemaker optimising the best characteristics of the harvest and fruit.
 All the Chase vintages have been superb and yet have varied from each other as one would hope.

 Rose-wine.com is delighted to offer this excellent wine to our customers.